 A few years ago I googled “Top Half Marathons in the USA” and the first one that immediately caught my eye was the Rock n’ Roll Las Vegas Half Marathon.
-When I think of Vegas, I imagine long nights, lots of lights, and those loopy looking cocktails with those long straws that you’ll find on every corner of the strip.
+When I think of Vegas, I imagine long nights, lots of lights, and those loopy-looking cocktails with those long straws that you’ll find on every corner of the strip.
 After I got past the novel idea of putting the words “Running” and “Las Vegas” together, I did some research and found that this is the only private event that shuts down and clears out the entire Vegas Strip each year.
-Imagining running with 40,000 of my closest friends down the strip, taking in all of those lights and sounds really got me so excited that I threw on my travel hacking cap and got to work!
+Imagining running with 40,000 of my closest friends down the strip, taking in all of those lights and sounds really got me so excited that I threw on my Basic Travel cap and got to work!

-As always, the first step in travel hacking is figuring out how to get from point A to point B for the cheapest amount of dollar bills!
+As always, the first step in travel strategies is figuring out how to get from point A to point B for the cheapest amount of dollar bills!
 After realizing that the Rock N’ Roll Las Vegas Half Marathon falls on Veterans Day weekend, I knew that every second was critical as many people have Monday off of work which the airlines know travelers will pay a premium to get out of dodge for a long weekend trip.
 Knowing that Southwest Airlines flies from Buffalo, NY to Las Vegas, NV was a huge win thanks to the Southwest Companion Pass and their Buy-1-Get-1 Free Flight Deal.

 How we got there: